pheanstalk/pheanstalk/README.md

 Created by [Paul Annesley][2], Pheanstalk is rigorously unit tested and written using encapsulated, maintainable object oriented design.
-Community feedback, bug reports and patches has led to a stable 1.0.0 release in 2010.
+Community feedback, bug reports and patches has led to a stable 1.0.0 release in 2010, and a 2.0.0 release in 2013.

 beanstalkd up to the latest version 1.4 is supported.
 All commands and responses specified in the [protocol documentation][3] for beanstalkd 1.3 are